kushaga/KnockKnockPcsma/README.md

 # KnockKnock

-This is a repository for the <b>KnockKnock!!(IIITD Event Notifier)</b>  app built as course project for Programmimg Cloud Services for Mobile Application (Winter 2015)</br> </br>
+This is a repository for <b>KnockKnock!!(IIITD Event Notifier)</b>an app built as course project for Programmimg Cloud Services for Mobile Application (Winter 2015)</br> </br>
 <b>Motivation </b>
 </br>